-- A. Unless otherwise ordered by the court, the moving party must, within ten (10) days of the ruling, prepare a written order following any hearing.
-Parties shall follow the procedures outlined in CRC California Rule of Court 5.125. - B. On the Child Support Calendar, the order shall be prepared and presented to the court for approval before the end of the court session whenever possible. - C. On the Domestic Violence Calendar, the order shall be prepared and presented to the court for approval before the end of the court session. - D. Any order that includes an order for child or family support shall have attached the following Judicial Council forms: - 1.
-Notice of Rights and Responsibilities, Health Care Costs and Reimbursement Procedures (Judicial Council form FL192); - 2.
-Information Sheet on Changing a Child Support Order (Judicial Council form FL 192 side 2); - 3.
+A. Unless otherwise ordered by the court, the moving party must, within ten (10) days of the ruling, prepare a written order following any hearing.
+Parties shall follow the procedures outlined in California Rules of Court, Rule 5.125.

+- B. On the Child Support Calendar, the order shall be prepared and presented to the court for approval before the end of the court session whenever possible. - C. On the Domestic Violence Calendar, the order shall be prepared and presented to the court for approval before the end of the court session. - D. Any order that includes an order for child or family support shall have attached the following: - 1.
 A Judicial Council approved computer-generated support calculation.
-If the parties do not agree upon a single calculation, each party may attach a computer-generated calculation; and - 4.
-Notice of Rights and Responsibilities, Childcare Costs and Reimbursement Procedures if the order provides for payment of a percentage or ratio of childcare costs (Sonoma County local form FL020).
+If the parties do not agree upon a single calculation, each party may attach a computer-generated calculation; and - 2.
+Notice of Rights and Responsibilities Regarding Child Support, Childcare and Healthcare Costs and Reimbursement Procedures if the order provides for payment of childcare costs and/or healthcare costs (Local Form FL-192).

 In addition, the parties shall submit a completed Child Support Case Registry Form (Judicial Council form FL-191) with the order.
-This form is not required if the local child support agency is an intervener in the case. - E. The Court shall set a compliance calendar date within 90 days after the hearing to assure the Order After Hearing is filed. - F. In accordance with LR local rule 9.4.B.2, for cases in which both parties are self-represented, the Court may direct the Family Law Facilitator/Self Help Center staff to complete Judgment documents based on settlements reached during Settlement Conferences at court, or after Trial.
-The Family Law Facilitator / Self Help Center is not limited to ten (10) days in which to draft the Judgment.

-- 1. After Settlement Conference, if the parties are not at court to review and sign the Judgment, the draft shall be mailed to the parties, who shall have twenty (20) days from the date the drafted Judgment is mailed in which to approve or refuse to sign the drafted Judgment. - 2.
+This form is not required if the local child support agency is an intervener in the case.

+- E. The Court shall set a compliance calendar date within 90 days after the hearing to assure the Order After Hearing is filed. - F. In accordance with Local Rule 9.4.B.2, for cases in which both parties are self-represented, the Court may direct the Family Law Facilitator/Self Help Center staff to complete Judgment documents based on settlements reached during Settlement Conferences at court, or after Trial.
+The Family Law Facilitator/Self Help Center is not limited to ten (10) days in which to draft the Judgment. - 1.
+After Settlement Conference, if the parties are not at court to review and sign the Judgment, the draft shall be mailed to the parties, who shall have twenty (20) days from the date the drafted Judgment is mailed in which to approve or refuse to sign the drafted Judgment. - 2.
 If the Judgment is approved by the parties, they shall cooperate in signing the Judgment and any other necessary documents and submit them for filing prior to the compliance date.
-The parties may use the service of the Family Law Facilitator / Self Help Center staff for assistance in signing and submitting the Judgment documents.
+The parties may use the service of the Family Law Facilitator/Self Help Center staff for assistance in signing and submitting the Judgment documents.
 Once the Judgment is filed, the compliance date shall be dropped. - 3.
-If either party refuses to approve the drafted Judgment, the refusing party shall provide the other party, in writing, with an itemization of objections and a proposed alternative to the drafted judgment. - a.
+If either party refuses to approve the drafted Judgment, the refusing party shall provide the other party, in writing, with an itemization of objections and a proposed alternative to the drafted judgment.

+- a.
 If the refusal is resolved, and parties agree to sign the proposed Judgment or an alternative to the Judgment, they shall follow the procedures after approval as stated in #2 above. - b.
 If the parties do not resolve the refusal, they shall appear at the compliance hearing.
 Ten (10) days prior to the hearing, the refusing party(ies) shall file and serve a declaration itemizing the items refused and the reasons for the refusal. - 4.
-After trial, the drafted Judgment shall be submitted directly to the Judge judge for approval.
+After trial, the drafted Judgment shall be submitted directly to the judge for approval.

 (Eff.
-1/1/2006; Rev. 1/1/2007, 7/1/2008, 7/1/2009, 7/1/2010; Revised and Renumbered 7/1/2011 - formerly Rule 9.14, 7/1/12, Rev., 1/1/2016, 1/1/2017, 1/1/2021, 7/1/2024)
+1/1/2006; Rev. 1/1/2007, 7/1/2008, 7/1/2009, 7/1/2010; Revised and Renumbered 7/1/2011 - formerly Rule 9.14, 7/1/12, Rev., 1/1/2016, 1/1/2017, 1/1/2021, Revised and renumbered 1/1/2016, Rev. 7/1/2025)